- Home

 Volunteering is a great way to make new friends.
 Not only can it give you the chance to spend time with others, but, by giving your time to a cause you feel passionately about, you might also meet other like-minded people.

-Spending time united in the pursuit of a common goal has been proven to enhance social bonding, which makes volunteering the perfect environment to strengthen existing bonds, as well as new ones.
-So why not get together with a mate and volunteer once a week?
+Spending time united in the pursuit of a common goal has been proven to enhance social bonding.
+So, whether you get together with a mate or go solo, why not become a volunteer?

-It’s easy to bail on a night at the pub or a trip to the cinema, but a standing commitment to a good cause can make it easier for you both to prioritise quality time together.
+It’s easy to bail on a night at the pub or a trip to the cinema, but a standing commitment to a good cause can make it easier for you to prioritise quality time with others.

-To get inspired and search for roles, head on over to the volunteering section on our website.
+To get inspired and search for roles, head over to the volunteering section on our website.

 Some additional resources you might find helpful if you’re struggling with loneliness

 - Red Cross support line – if you’re suffering from persistent feelings of loneliness, you might benefit from calling the Red Cross support line on 0808 196 3651.
-It’s a free, confidential resource which can give you advice on loneliness and support.
+It’s a free, confidential resource.

 For more useful contacts, take a look at this list from mental health charity Mind.